 Getting to the degree is a challenge, though, especially financially: tuition and fees can run from $18,391 at a public, in-state 4-year college to $40,917 for a private 4-year college.
 This is why it’s important to start saving for your children’s college as soon as you’re able, and for young people to contribute by saving money on their own.
 On Tap Credit Union offers several youth savings clubs and programs to help instill the important habit of saving.
 For parents, there are a variety of ways to save for college.

 Similar in some ways to an IRA or 401K, 529 Plans are state-specific investments plans with a designated beneficiary – the student for whom you are saving.
 The money put into the 529 Plan is invested you’re your choice of options offered by the provider.
 Though contributions to the 529 Plan aren’t deductible on federal tax returns, the money invested grows tax-deferred and any money used to pay for qualified college expenses are federally tax-free.
 There are many benefits of 529 Plans, though contributions are limited to the amount necessary to provide for the qualified education expenses of the beneficiary.
-529 Plans must be purchased directly from the 529 Plan manager or through a financial advisor such as the wealth managers in On Tap Credit Union’s Investment & Retirement Center.
+529 Plans must be purchased directly from the 529 Plan manager or through a financial advisor such as the LPL Financial Advisors in On Tap Credit Union’s Investment & Retirement Center.